sntntn/FitPlusPlus/README.md

    - Manages trainer profiles, schedules, and training history.

 4. **ReviewService**
-   - Allows clients to leave reviews and ratings for trainers.
+   - Allows clients and trainers to leave reviews for each training.

 5. **PaymentService**
    - Processes payments for training sessions.